functionland/simulation/README.md

 # Simulation

 This is Python simulation for mining part.
+There is a oublished version for the Python version here: https://fx.land/simulation

 ### Fula Blockchain Simulation